ksiva14/Game_Of_Set/README.md

-# PG3901-Project1_GameOfSets
+# PG3901-Project5_JavaScriptGameOfSet

 ## Description

 This project is the classic card game, "Set".
-Graphics are implemented so the players can easily choose and visualize what cards make a set.
+Graphics are implemented so that players can easily choose and visualize which cards make a set.
 It takes our previous game of set in Ruby, and uses javascript, html, and css to replace ruby2d that we used for graphics.

 ## Contributors